 Total distance trekked: 44 km (27 ½ miles)

 Altitude range: 1,550 – 3,150 m (5,117 – 10,397 ft)

 You will have a thorough briefing with your guide 1 or 2 days before your Choquequirao Tour.
-Your guide will meet you at your hotel and you can take this opportunity to ask questions and make any final preparations.
+Your guide will meet you at our office in Cusco and you can take this opportunity to ask questions and make any final preparations.

 Day 1: Cusco – Capuliyoc – Chiquisca

 We will pick you up early from your hotel and drive for 4 ½ hours in our private transport to Capuliyoc (2,915 meters/9,564 feet).
 Along the way there are spectacular views of villages, valleys and snow-capped mountains.
 Once at Capuliyoc, we will have brunch and then meet our horsemen and horses and pack all our equipment onto the horses.